 Please note, this article was correct as of 11th of July 2022.
 However, as of 3rd of August 2022, it was announced that the The Personal Data Protection Bill of India has been withdrawn for now.
 A new one will be released for public consultation at a later date.
 We’ll update this article when we find out more information.

 Now, whilst nothing concrete is yet in place, there are two main developments currently in the works that DPOs will need to be aware of.
 The first is the newly proposed EU-US Trans-Atlantic Data Privacy Framework, which intends to address the concerns raised in Schrems I and Schrems II – how?
 We have yet to find out.
 The second is the possibility of a new bipartisan federal data protection law, which, if implemented, could truly transform the US’s data protection landscape to create something more coherent, if not completely uniform.
-What this data protection legislation will look like is yet to be publicised, but it is likely to promote consumer awareness, data subject rights, transparency, data security and specialised rights for minors.
+What this data protection legislation will look like is yet to be publicised, but it is likely to promote consumer awareness, Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling., transparency, data security and specialised rights for minors.